rainlanguage/arb-bot/README.md

       --arb-address <address>        Address of the deployed arb contract.
 Will override 'arbAddress' field in './config.json' file
       --interpreter-abi <path>       Path to the IInterpreter contract ABI, default is the ABI in the './stc/abis' folder --arb-abi <path>               Path to the Arb (ZeroExOrderBookFlashBorrower) contract ABI, default is the ABI in the './stc/abis' folder
+      --no-monthly-ratelimit         Pass to make the app respect 200k 0x API calls per month rate limit, mainly used when running this app on a bash loop
       -V, --version                  output the version number
       -h, --help                     output usage information
 <br>